Submissions

 Please refer to the information provided below as well as the submission preparation checklist to be sure that you have conformed to the requirements before beginning the submission process.
 Incomplete submissions will not be considered.

 If the guidelines are not properly followed or if required data or information is missing from the manuscript, please note that this will lead to delays in the initial review process.
-Submissions lacking required documents/information and/or that have not been set up correctly may be archived.
+Submissions lacking required documents/information and that have not been set up correctly may be archived.

 Submitted manuscripts should follow the recommendations stated in below: